Raimundo de Ovies: Tenure as Dean of the Cathedral of St. Philip

 In spite of the financial concerns of the Depression era the ground for the new Pro-Cathedral was broken at the site between Peachtree Street and Andrews Drive on 18 June 1933.
 The Cathedral put forward $45,000.00 to purchase the site in the very desirable and fashionable Buckhead District and de Ovies became a key backer of the move.
 Construction at the site proceeded quickly and on 10 September 1933 Bishop Mikell consecrated the new Cathedral building, designated as the Pro-Cathedral as the structure was not yet in full status or function as a true Cathedral.
 De Ovies work with children would become a leitmotif throughout his life and in 1934 the National Council of Christian Social Services of the National Council would publish The Church and Family Relations, a short compilation of articles on the subject by de Ovies.
 De Ovies had begun writing a thrice-weekly column for the Atlanta Journal in 1930, along with the occasional full-length Sunday article, giving him wider exposure beyond the church.

 De Ovies's first book, Somewhere to be Had, was released in 1937 by the McClure Newspaper Syndicate and the book sold out very quickly.
-A second edition would be released in 1938 by Morehouse-Gorham in far larger numbers and the book became a best-seller in Atlanta and beyond, with the New York Times listing it as the best-selling general topic book in Atlanta the week of 3 January 1938.
+A second edition was released in 1938 by Morehouse-Gorham in far larger numbers and the book became a best-seller in Atlanta and beyond, with the New York Times listing it as the best-selling general topic book in Atlanta the week of January 3, 1938.
 He completed his second book The Church and Her Children, which was released in 1941.
 The book was an outgrowth of de Ovies's years of work teaching Sunday school, engaged in childhood psychology, and counseling parents on childrearing.
 The book sold well, but with the coming of World War II it was not the best-seller that Somewhere to be Had was, largely as the public's attention was focused on more dire and pressing concerns.